adefossez/treetable/README.md

 }
 ```

-It is possible to specify alignment for a particular column or entire subtable
+It is possible to specify alignment for a particular column or entire sub-table
 by adding either `<` (left align), `>` (right align) or `=` (centered)
 after its namne.
-In this case, all the columns in the `metrics` subtable
+In this case, all the columns in the `metrics` sub-table
 will be right aligned except for `special` which will be centered.
 Subtable header are always centered.
 Column header are aligned like the
 corresponding column.